Have you ever heard of the "kissing disease"? If you said that it's mono,

 will do a blood test to be sure.

 If you have mono, you probably will need plenty of rest.
 This might mean no school

 for a while, no sports, and no running outside playing with friends or even wrestling

 While you're resting, drink plenty of water and other fluids.
 You can ask your

-or if your muscles are sore.
+sore throat, or aching muscles.
 Don't take any aspirin, though, because that can put

 you at risk for a condition called Reye syndrome, which can be dangerous.